christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 3/ How do we link formula satisfaction and model predictions during training ?

-Un-answered questions or bugs are left in red.
+<span style="color:red">Un-answered questions or bugs are left in red.</span>

-# The paper
+# The goal and datasets

 The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector, and to use these representations as a new logical loss, either to predict if an assignment of variables will satisfy a logic, or to train a neural network's outputs to satisfy a logic.